semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 ### GitLab CI/CD

-To add Semgrep into your GitLab CI/CD pipeline, do the following steps.
+To add Semgrep into your GitLab CI/CD pipeline:

 1. Create or edit a `.gitlab-ci.yml` configuration file to add a Semgrep command as part of your pipeline.
 Refer to the [GitLab CI/CD code